 Cell phones are NOT a substitute for a laptop, tablet, or iPad device.
-Cell phones must be turned off and stored away between the hours 8:30 am - 3:00 pm.
-Cell phones should be locked in student lockers throughout the day.
+Cell phones must be turned off and stored away between the hours 8:35 am -2:42 pm.
+Cell phones are to be locked in student lockers throughout the day.
 Should a student require it, their cell phone can be turned into the office storage pocket each day and picked up at the end of the day.
-Certain students may require a cell phone plan.
 Students should not be using phones to call or text parents if they are unwell or need something from home.